ILIAS-eLearning/ILIAS/Services/WebServices/RPC/lib/README.txt

 To be able to index and search for non-ASCII characters your system should support UTF-8 encodings.

-Try:
-bash$ export LC_CTYPE=en_EN.UTF-8

-to set the default character encoding for the Java Virtual Machine to utf-8, before starting the RPC-Server

 ILIAS needs the pear XML_RPC library.